 Catering is an optional extra, as some families choose not to provide any catering.
 We will tailor our venue recommendations to your preference, as some venues require catering, such as restaurants.

 Live Streaming and recording of a service is a lovely way to include those who cannot attend in person.
-This is an optional extra and usually costs around $600-$900 if you’d like a service professional to attend and record.
+At some venues, live streaming and recording is provided free of charge.
+Our friendly team can help you locate a venue with this inclusion.
+If a venue doesn’t include it, you can choose to add it as an optional extra, which usually costs $600–$900 for a service professional to attend and record.
+However, costs may exceed $1,000 with some providers, depending on the timeframe and equipment required.

 As a memorial service does not have the coffin present it can take place at any time.